-The last day of trading for all FX futures — with three exceptions — is the second business day immediately preceding the third Wednesday of the contract month.
-For Canadian dollars, futures trading shall terminate on the business day immediately preceding the third Wednesday of the contract month.
-Brazilian real futures terminate trading at 2:00 p.m.
+The last day of trading for cash-settled futures occurs on different dates.
+Brazilian real futures for example terminate trading at 9:15 a.m.
 Chicago time on the last business day of the month for the Central Bank of Brazil immediately preceding the contract month.
 Close of trading for contracts on the Russian ruble is 11:00 a.m.
 Moscow time on the 15th day of the month, or if not a business day, on the next business day for the Moscow interbank foreign exchange market.

 CME Clearing recognizes its clearing members as the parties to a trade, whether those clearing members are acting for themselves, the accounts of other members, or their customers.
 When a trade takes place between two clearing members, it is executed through the Exchange's facilities.
-The Clearing House becomes the buyer to every seller and the seller to every buyer, with a clearing member assuming the opposite side of the transaction.
+CME Clearing becomes the buyer to every seller and the seller to every buyer, with a clearing member assuming the opposite side of the transaction.
 In this way, CME Clearing drastically reduces counterparty risk.

 Prior to the last day of trading:

 The buyer must arrange with a bank in the currency's country of origin to receive the currency on the contract value date.
-The long position holder must inform his Clearing Firm of the bank and the account details necessary to send the currency to the account.Two days prior to the last day of trading:
+The long position holder must inform his clearing firm of the bank and the account details necessary to send the currency to the account.

 At 11:00 a.m.
 Chicago time, clearing firms acting on behalf of their customers submit a Buyer's Delivery Commitment form for each customer.
-This form must be submitted or entered through CLEARING 21®.
-This form details the number of contracts that the clearing firm will accept delivery of the Payment bank from which U.S. dollars will be arriving (Order-to-Pay bank if necessary), and the account names, account numbers and banks to which to send the foreign currency payment (foreign remittance bank).
+This form must be submitted or entered into the delivery system.
+This form details the number of contracts that the clearing firm will accept delivery of the payment bank from which US dollars (or minimum currency fluctuation currency) will be arriving (order-to-pay bank if necessary), and the account names, account numbers, and banks to which to send the foreign currency payment (foreign remittance bank).

 At 1:00 p.m.
-Chicago time, the buyer must either transfer dollars to the Agent Bank associated with that currency or have his bank issue an "Order-to-Pay" to the Agent Bank.
-The Order-to-Pay must take the form of a promise to pay in "same day" funds by 10:00 a.m. local time in the currency's country of origin on the value date.
+Chicago time, the buyer must either transfer dollars to the agent bank associated with that currency or have his bank issue an "order-to-pay" to the agent bank.
+The order-to-pay must take the form of a promise to pay in "same day" funds by 10:00 a.m. local time in the currency's country of origin on the value date.

-The Clearing House submits information to the agent banks via the Society for Worldwide Interbank Financial Telecom-munications (S.W.I.F.T.) system.
+The clearing house submits information to the agent banks via the Society for Worldwide Interbank Financial Telecommunications (S.W.I.F.T.) system.
 CME Clearing then transmits this information to their subsidiary or their agent bank in the currency's country of origin to arrange the transfer to the buyer's account on the value date.

 Prior to the last day of trading:

-The seller must arrange with a delivery bank to deliver the contracted currency in its country of issue at the appropriate Agent Bank.
+The seller must arrange with a delivery bank to deliver the contracted currency in its country of issue at the appropriate agent bank.

 Day following the last day of trading for all currencies:

-The Clearing House submits information to the Agent Banks via S.W.I.F.T.
+The clearing house submits information to the agent banks via S.W.I.F.T.
 CME Clearing then transmits this information to their subsidiary or their agent in the indigenous country of origin, notifying it of the amount and source of deposit to be expected on the value date.

-By 10:00 a.m. local time the seller's delivering bank transfers the contracted currency to the IMM delivery account at the agent bank in the currency's country of origin.
+By 10:00 a.m. local time the seller's delivering bank transfers the contracted currency to the delivery account at the agent bank in the currency's country of origin.